giuliacassara/Naive_Path_Tracer/readme.md

 2) Missing libraries like Embree of intel and OpenGL.
 Solutions:
 * Install Embree Linux.
 Look at this page https://github.com/embree/embree
 * Install OpenGL, followed this tutoria https://medium.com/@theorose49/install-opengl-at-ubuntu-18-04-lts-31f368d0b14e
+* Modify a CMake in Yocto /out/libs/yocto add the following lines if(UNIX AND NOT APPLE) target_link_libraries(yocto /usr/lib64/libembree3.so) find_package(Threads REQUIRED)
+  # target_link_libraries(yocto Threads::Threads)
+endif(UNIX AND NOT APPLE)
-* Modify a CMake in Yocto, and a path of the linker from the file .profile on home
+and a path of the linker from the file .profile on home (not tested yet)
 3) Unable to load scherma scene.schema.json ENOENT: no such file or directory.
 Solutions: